echronos/echronos/components/signal/docs.md

 They refer to individual signals by their names and they can be used to construct signal sets from individual signals.
 Although signals and signal sets are internally represented as numbers, applications neither need nor should make assumptions about those numeric values of signals.

-Also see the [Signal Scopes] Section for more information on the set of tasks with which signals may be used.

 /*| doc_api |*/
 ## Signal API